SynfiniDLT/example-daml-package-upgrade/README.md

 ```

 After running the above script you can run the upgrade process.
 You can copy the JSON file used for the contract
-generation scruot, and modify the batch size if required.
+generation script, and modify the batch size if required.
 Within each transaction, `batchSize` contracts will be
 upgraded.
 It will only upgrade contracts generated using the `entropy` specified in the JSON file.
 You can run the
 upgrade script using: